nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 > [!NOTE]
 >
-> By default, there is the only one specification group created.
-It is *Default group (non-grouped specification attributes)* which includes all non-grouped specification attributes.
+> All specification attributes which don't belong to any group are under the *Default group (non-grouped specification attributes)*.

 To see and edit a list of specification attributes and their groups, go to **Catalog → Attributes → Specification attributes**.